-Texas woman critical after deadly accidental poisoning
+Texas woman critical after accidental poisoning kills kids

-AMARILLO, Texas (AP) — Hospital officials say a Texas woman is in critical condition a day after four children died and five other people were sickened by an apparent accidental poisoning under her home.
+AMARILLO, Texas (AP) — A Texas woman was in critical condition Tuesday following an accidental poisoning under her home that killed four of her children and sickened five other family members, hospital and fire officials said.

-A spokesman for University Medical Center in Lubbock says 45-year-old Martha Balderas of Amarillo was in critical condition Tuesday, a day after she and the other victims were discovered by someone checking on the home.
+Crews who responded to a 5 a.m. call to the home on Monday originally thought it was related to carbon monoxide poisoning.
+Authorities later determined that phosphine gas was likely released when a family member used water to wash away pesticide pellets he had placed under the mobile home.
+One child died at the scene and three others died at a hospital.

-BSA Health System in Amarillo says five patients are in stable condition at its hospital.
+Martha Balderas, 45, of Amarillo was in critical condition Tuesday at University Medical Center in Lubbock, according to a hospital spokesman.
+Her husband and four of their children were in stable condition at BSA Health System in Amarillo, according to the hospital and fire officials.

 Most Read Stories